Battle Tendency: Plot

 In 1889, Erina Joestar's husband Jonathan was killed by Dio Brando on a ship in the Atlantic Ocean.
 Erina survived and saved the life of a baby girl, whose parents were killed by the stone mask.
 The girl, Elizabeth, was raised by the Hamon master Straizo, who taught her to use Hamon and gave her the Super Aja.
 Elizabeth married Erina's son George and they had a son called Joseph.
 When Joseph was a baby, George was killed by a zombie that blended in as a commander of the Royal Flying Corps and his death was covered up.
 Upon killing the zombie in an act of revenge, a warrant for Elizabeth's arrest was sent out.
 She went into hiding and adopted the alias Lisa Lisa.
 Joseph was raised by Erina.
 He inherited Hamon abilities from Jonathan.

-At the start of the series, in the fall of 1938, as the World War II looms, Joseph and Erina move from London to New York.
+At the start of the series, in the fall of 1938 where World War II looms, Joseph and Erina move from London to New York.
 Meanwhile, former thug turned oil baron Robert E. O. Speedwagon invites Straizo to Mexico to destroy a sleeping Pillar Man with Hamon.
 Straizo instead wounds Speedwagon, and uses a stone mask near the Pillar Man and Speedwagon's blood to become an immortal vampire.
 Straizo goes to New York to destroy Joseph and Erina, believed to be the last people who know about the stone mask.
 When Joseph defeats Straizo, Straizo tells him that the Pillar Man is about to awaken and he will meet the Pillar Man soon.
 Straizo then commits suicide by channeling Hamon through himself, destroying his vampire body.
 Intrigued, Joseph goes to Mexico and is informed that Speedwagon was taken to detention by the Nazis, who also hold the ambition to study the Pillar Men to serve Adolf Hitler's world conquest.
 Joseph saves Speedwagon, who survived, from the awakened Pillar Man named Santana, and with the help of Rudol von Stroheim, the Nazi Major wounded by Santana, tricks Santana into being turned to stone by the sunlight reflected from a well.

 Joseph and Speedwagon travel to Rome, where they meet Caesar Zeppeli, a man who trained in Hamon to continue the legacy of his father Mario and grandfather Will.
 However, the group arrives too late to prevent Kars, Wamuu, and Esidisi from awakening.
 Joseph plays on Wamuu's pride and convinces Wamuu to let him live to be a more worthy opponent.
 Both Wamuu and Esidisi implant poison-filled rings in his aorta and windpipe, giving Joseph 33 days to get the antidotes from each of them.